 - Biopsy or resection.
 In children with a renal mass that clinically appears to be stage I or stage II Wilms tumor, biopsy is not performed so that tumor cells are not spread during the biopsy.
+A biopsy would upstage such a patient to stage III.
 Nephrectomy (in North America) or chemotherapy (in Europe) is performed instead.
 Therefore, the diagnostic pathology is first seen when the nephrectomy specimen is examined.

 If the initial imaging studies suggested a possible lesion on the contralateral kidney, the contralateral kidney is formally explored to rule out bilateral involvement.
 This is done before nephrectomy to exclude bilateral Wilms tumor.

 Biopsy is also controversial in patients with bilateral tumors because biopsy rarely detects anaplasia in bilateral Wilms tumor, and the incidence of bilateral tumors being other than Wilms is very low.
 The current COG study of bilateral Wilms tumor and of patients with unilateral Wilms tumor predisposed to developing bilateral tumors tries to avoid initial biopsy and mandates biopsy after 6 weeks of three-drug chemotherapy.

 - Lymph node sampling is required to stage all Wilms tumor patients, except those with stage 5.